 Many travelers think hotels are always cheaper, but that’s not necessarily true.
 In fact, villas can often be more cost-effective than hotels.
 However, both options are available across all budgets.

-Yes, living in Bali on $1,000 a month is very doable for a single person.
-You can live comfortably at this budget.
+Yes, living in Bali on $3,000 a month is very doable for a single person; it's actually the typical budget for small expat families.
+So you can live comfortably at this budget.